 The importance of buying coverage with inflation protection cannot be overstated.
 Either the issue of rising healthcare costs must be addressed by the plan, or an ever-increasing amount of co-insurance must be accepted in the future.
 If inflation protection is purchased it is important to understand the differences and the long-term effects of each option.

 One cautionary note: Many group long term care insurance policies do not offer automatic inflation protection as an option.
 For this reason, a group policy might be problematic and are "ticking time bombs", so to speak.

 Additionally, most employees enrolling in group plans are in their 40's, 50's or 60's.
-Thus, the lack of availability of a 5% compound inflation rider within the group policy is a significant issue considering the enrollees need this benefit more often than not.
+Thus, the lack of availability of automatic compound inflation rider within the group policy is a significant issue considering younger policyholders need this benefit more often than not.